 The fund financial statements provide more detailed information about the District's funds, focusing on its most significant or "major" funds - not the District as a whole.
 Funds are accounting devices the District uses to keep track of specific sources of funding and spending on particular programs.
-As a general rule, fund balances from one fund are prohibited from being expended on expenditures of another fund.

-The District utilizes one kind of fund:
+The District utilizes two kinds of funds:

-• Governmental fund: The District's basic services are included in the governmental fund, which generally focuses on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year end that are available for spending.
-Consequently, the governmental fund statements provide a detailed short-term view that helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional long-term focus of the district-wide statements, additional information following the governmental fund statements explain the relationship (or differences) between them.
+- Governmental funds: Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year end that are available for spending.
+Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
+Because this information does not encompass the additional long-term focus of the district-wide statements, additional information provided in separate schedules that explain the relationship (or differences) between them. - Fiduciary funds: The District is the trustee, or fiduciary, for assets that belong to others, such as Custodial Funds.
+The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
+The District excludes these activities from the district-wide financial statements because it cannot use the assets to finance its operations.